FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

                         DataFormats/DetId/interface/DetId.h.

 Filter10.h           -- Linear filtering for the time structure of HCAL pulses.

+fitHcalEnergies.h    -- Code which can be used to fit 2-d linear regression fitHcalEnergies.C       models (such as energy dependence on two time slices)

 HBHEChannelMap.h     -- Numerology for finding collections of HCAL channels HBHEChannelMap.C        that belong the same HPD and/or for navigating